 - Increase sparring intensity progressively.
 Once you have the basic techniques for offense and defense ingrained, start with some relaxed sparring.
 Just wet your feet, no hard contact.
 When you’re comfortable with that, increase the speed of the techniques but not the contact.
 Next step, increase the contact level gradually until you can handle full-on sparring.
 This allows you to get used to the different levels of intensity.
 Whenever you go to the next level and start flailing, panicking or making lots of technical errors, you know you aren’t ready for it.
 Just dial it down a notch again and spend more time on that previous level before you try the rougher sparring again.
 Your goal is to keep your skills intact when you step up to the next level, not lose them.

-- Analyze you sparring sessions and fights.
+- Analyze your sparring sessions and fights.
 Buy a cheap tripod and camcorder, put it in the corner at the gym and record your sparring sessions and fights.
 You can also use a tablet or cellphone if you prefer (check out my how to use an Android tablet for martial arts training post for more on that.)
 It’s always better if your coach does the analysis with you but failing that, do it yourself.
 Try to take your ego out of the equation and make an honest assessment of how you performed.
-This means focusing on neither the good or the bad alone, but listing them both along with the mediocre parts.
-Create a spreadsheet on your computer with three columns (good, bad and mediocre) and write down what you see in each round in the relevant column along with a time code for easy reference.
+This means focusing on neither the good nor the bad alone, but listing them both along with the mediocre parts.
+Create a spreadsheet on your computer with three columns (good, bad and mediocre) and write down what you see in each round along with a time code for easy reference.
 What to look for?
 Footwork, technical errors, keeping your guard up, timing mistakes, strategy and tactics, adequate levels of physical attributes (speed, power, endurance), etc. When you finish, read through the list and think about it some more: is it true what you wrote or are you exaggerating in either direction?
 Watch the footage again and correct any notes that weren’t 100% accurate.
 The next step is to find solutions to all the problems you identified and plan your following training sessions accordingly.
 Simultaneously, analyze why the things you did great worked so well.
 Figure out variations for those, other set-ups, etc. so you can get even better at them.
 Then set out some training time for that too.
 Do all this for every fight and every two to three weeks for sparring sessions.
-This way you’ll not only have experience, you’ll actually improve your skills and work on your weaknesses.
+This way you’ll not only have experience, but you’ll also actually improve your skills and work on your weaknesses.
 When you do this consistently, you will conquer your fear of fighting faster because you’ll know you are better than you were before.
 How do you know?
 Because you went back to your notes from earlier sessions or fights and notice you don’t make the same mistakes anymore.
 This kind of knowledge, rooted in actual experience, is one of the best antidotes to your fear of fighting.

 For many people, it takes a long time to conquer their fear of fighting.
 It takes a lot of time, blood, sweat and tears.
 Don’t expect easy results right away.
 Others, they go through the process a lot faster.
 There’s no way to know how it’ll go for you so accept that you’ll just go at your own pace, however fast or slow that may be.
 Whatever the rate of progress, chances are you’ll never completely get rid of your fear of fighting.